Guided Iceland Circle

 - Arrival & departure airport transfer by FLYBUS Plus shuttle (no guide)

-- Fully escorted 6-day bus tour with an English speaking guide
+- Fully escorted 6-day bus tour with an English speaking guide or driver-guide

 - 7 nights accommodation in Iceland, in rooms with shower/wc